Hooded merganser

 The hooded merganser (Lophodytes cucullatus) is a species of fish-eating duck in the subfamily Anatinae.
 It is the only extant species in the genus Lophodytes.
-The genus name derives from the Greek language: lophos meaning 'crest', and dutes meaning 'diver'.
-The bird is striking in appearance; both sexes have crests that they can raise or lower, and the breeding plumage of the male is handsomely patterned and coloured.
+The genus name derives from Greek: lophos meaning 'crest', and dutes meaning 'diver'.
+The bird is striking in appearance; both sexes have crests that they can raise or lower, and the breeding plumage of the male is handsomely patterned and colored.
 The hooded merganser has a sawbill but is not classified as a typical merganser.

 Hooded mergansers are the second-smallest species of merganser, with only the smew of Europe and Asia being smaller, and it also is the only merganser whose native habitat is restricted to North America.

 Taxonomy

 The hooded merganser was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae under the binomial name Mergus cucullatus.
 Linnaeus based his account on the "round-crested duck" that had been described and illustrated by the English naturalist Mark Catesby in the first volume of his The Natural History of Carolina, Florida and the Bahama Islands that was published between 1729 and 1732.
 Linnaeus specified the type location as America but this was restricted to Virginia and Carolina following Catesby.
 The hooded merganser is now the only species placed in the genus Lophodytes that was introduced in 1853 by the German naturalist Ludwig Reichenbach.
 The species is monotypic: no subspecies are recognised.
 The genus name combines the Ancient Greek lophos meaning "crest" with dutēs meaning "diver".
 The specific epithet cucullatus is Latin meaning "hooded".

 A species of fossil merganser from the Late Pleistocene of Vero Beach, Florida, was described as Querquedula floridana (a genus now included in Anas), but upon reexamination turned out to be a species closely related to the hooded merganser; it is now named Lophodytes floridanus, but the exact relationship between this bird and the modern species is unknown.